-The advantage of this is that everyone is shouldering their part of the burden every month or quarter, so people are more inclined to pay others back— after all, it’s only fair.
+The advantage of this is that everyone’s shouldering their share every month or quarter.
+That means everyone’s more inclined to pay each other back— after all, it’s only fair.

-With the rise of technology has come a million and one different ways of doing pretty much anything, and that includes paying your bills.
-Bill splitting apps are becoming increasingly popular year on year with house-sharers, but they come in many different forms.
+Alternatively, with the rise of technology has come a million and one different ways of doing pretty much anything, and that includes paying your bills.
+Bill splitting apps are becoming increasingly popular with house-sharers, but they come in many different forms.

-There are platforms like Glide, which combines all your utilities into a single amount, which is then split and charged equally between each tenant.
+You can combine your utilities into a single amount through certain platforms, which split and charge them equally between each tenant.

 Just as you would shop around for the best value energy provider, it’s worth comparing and contrasting your options when it comes to bill-splitting apps, as many leading platforms are completely free to use.